5th Annual Case In Point Platinum Awards

 Disability Case Management: Seeking creative disability programs that work to prevent injuries and assist employers and employees in reducing disability and focus on abilities vs. disabilities.

 Occupational Health Care Management: Honoring the occupational health programs that have made strides in keeping workers healthy through wellness and medical management programs.

 Workers’ Compensation Case Management: Saluting companies that meet the goals of workers compensation; assisting the injured worker to reach their greatest potential and returning to gainful employment through coordinated medical management programs.

 Case Management Specialty Programs:

 Behavioral Health Case Management: Recognizing programs that meet the individual needs of patients with behavioral health conditions.

-Integrated Case Management: The best case/care management program that integrates medical and behavioral health for a holistic approach to care management.
+Integrated Case Management: The best case/care management program that has successfully integrated medical and behavioral health as a holistic approach to care management.

-Medicaid Case Management: Recognizing creative case management programs that focus on the Medicaid population.
+Medicaid Case Management: Recognizing creative case management programs that focus on providing care to the Medicaid population.

 Medicare Program: Recognizing innovative case management programs that focus on providing care for the Medicare population.